anoma/juvix-docs/docs/reference/language/modules.md

 ```

 In general, we can combine any import statement and open statement that refer to
 the same module.
-The syntax is `<import statement> <open statement wihout module
+The syntax is `<import statement> <open statement without module
 name>`.

 When opening a module, if we want to open an explicit subset of its definitions,